-In partnership with the Scottish Ambulance Service, Trossachs Search and Rescue Team has been a Co-Responder unit since April 2009.
+In partnership with the Scottish Ambulance Service, Trossachs Search and Rescue Team has been a Co-Responder unit since September 2008.
 We attend emergency calls prior to the arrival of an emergency ambulance in order to provide lifesaving treatment, stabilise patients and promote recovery.

 Additionally, we provide practical 4x4 vehicle support in times of severe weather where conventional ambulances are unable to reach patients.

-21 of our 32 members provide this lifesaving service which has required them to undertake a course with the Scottish Ambulance Service.
 Additionally, most of those responders have taken the ambulance driving course to enable them to drive ambulance vehicles if the need arises at an emergency situation.

 In November 2018 the team was delighted to be presented with the Scottish Ambulance Service Volunteer Award.